 Why choose Speech-Language Pathology at SHU?

 Our curriculum design and approach to learning employs case studies, problem-based learning approaches, cooperative learning, and laboratory experiences.
-Clinical education, designed to meet ASHA requirements for 400 clock hours of supervised clinical practicum, will be met through interactions with expert clinical supervisors working in field placements for all aspects of SLP practice.
+Clinical education, designed to meet ASHA requirements for 375 clock hours of supervised clinical practicum, will be met through interactions with expert clinical supervisors working in field placements for all aspects of SLP practice.
 You will also participate in two intensive externships, and a capstone clinical research experience.
-An optional certification for specialty practice in Autism Spectrum Disorders will be available through elective course work in addition to the basic requirements for the M.S. in SLP.

-Yes, graduate students will obtain 400 hours of supervised clinical practicum in the prevention, evaluation and treatment of disorders of articulation, fluency, voice/resonance, language, hearing, swallowing, cognitive aspects of communication, social aspects of communication, and communication modalities in both children and adults.
-Settings will include sites such as:
+Graduate students obtain at least 375 hours of supervised clinical practicum in the prevention, evaluation and treatment of disorders of articulation, fluency, voice/resonance, language, hearing, swallowing, cognitive aspects of communication, social aspects of communication and communication modalities in both children and adults.
+Settings include sites such as:

 - Cooperative Educational Services

 - Hospitals: Bridgeport, Lawrence Memorial, Norwalk, St. Vincent, and others

 For a complete list of clinical placement opportunities, click here.

 These practicum experiences are offered through off-campus facilities and settings, which will require that the student complete a criminal background check, a drug screening and/or fingerprinting before beginning the practicum.
 Visit our background check requirements page for details.

 Will I have service learning opportunities?